-But guess what, folks, it’s almost the year 2020.
+But guess what, folks, it’s the year 2020.
 Stereotypes are on their way out, and it’s time to rethink the traditional bachelor and bachelorette parties.
 Who made up the rule that engaged couples must separate entirely for their respective parties?
 If the soon-to-be “just married” couple keeps the same group of friends, why can’t everyone get together for one, giant, incredible, celebratory weekend of revelry?

 The Reasons To Plan A Combined Bachelor-Bachelorette Party

 Bachelor and bachelorette parties were traditionally staged because once married, the social rules for the “husband” and “wife” were supposed to be irrevocably changed—but, the days of confining married couples into boxes of what they’re “supposed to do” have passed.
 In truth, married couples lead very much the same lives as they did before they got hitched.

 Yet, somehow, the antiquated notion that bachelors and bachelorettes must have separate parties lives on.
 Thankfully, it’s becoming more and more popular to throw a coed party, where both sides of the marital divide come together for one shared celebration.
 Let’s help that popularity along with a few reasons why you should consider partying with the stags and hens at the same time.

 You Won’t Be Alone In The Spotlight